pr4shan7/beginners-only/Hacktoberfest/README.md

 Please read the [Contribution Guide](https://github.com/pr4shan7/beginners-only/blob/master/CONTRIBUTING.md) before you start.

+If you're an experienced programmer/user, you are requested to contribute to this repo and help the community learn.
+See [Issue #10](https://github.com/pr4shan7/beginners-only/issues/10)

 You can raise an issue, if you need to, or directly submit a PR addressing some issue.
-[This issue](https://github.com/pr4shan7/beginners-only/issues/1) is a great first issue to address and get started.
+[This issue for beginners](https://github.com/pr4shan7/beginners-only/issues/1) is a great first issue to address and get started.

-> **_Please remember: While this repository is a great way to make your first contribution to open-source and get-started with Hacktoberfest, it is strongly advised that you make your subsequent 4 contributions in a real-life Open Source Project (like [react](https://github.com/facebook/react)) to help support Open Source!_**
+> **_Please remember: While this repository is a great way to make your first contribution to open-source and get-started with Hacktoberfest, it is strongly advised that you make 4 contributions in a real-life Open Source Project (like [react](https://github.com/facebook/react)) to help support Open Source!
+Quality contributions to this repo addressing [#10](https://github.com/pr4shan7/beginners-only/issues/10) shall also be considered meaningful and helping._**

 The following resources share repositories that curate tasks for beginners: